kelayamatoz/Digital-Systems-Design-Lab/lab3.md

 ## Extra Credits (5 points out of 100)
-* Can you add parallelization factors on your controllers to improve the performance of Convolution and NW?
+* In the last lab, we show that parallelization can improve the performance of running a matrix multiplication application.
+Can you take the same approach for Convoluation and for NW?
 If you can, what's the improvement in performance?
-If you cannot, state the reasons.
+If you cannot, why?